Becky Hammon: Professional playing career

-Undrafted during her rookie season, Hammon was signed to the WNBA on May 12, 1999 and joined the New York Liberty.
+Undrafted during her rookie season, Hammon was signed to the WNBA on May 12, 1999, and joined the New York Liberty.
 She had a solid rookie season statistically, backing up starting point guard Teresa Weatherspoon.
 Her aggressive play at both ends of the court made her a favorite among Liberty fans.
 After the 2003 season, Hammon took over for Weatherspoon as the Liberty's starting point guard and, with Vickie Johnson and Crystal Robinson, became one of the team's co-captains in 2004.

 In 2003, her first season with the Tennessee Fury of the National Women's Basketball League (NWBL), Hammon led the league in scoring, averaging 20.6 points per game.
 In 2004, Hammon signed with the Colorado Chill, a new team in the NWBL, but played in only two games because of an anterior cruciate ligament injury in her right knee sustained in the 2003 season when playing for the Liberty.

-Primarily used to provide instant points off the bench, Hammon had a breakout WNBA season in 2003, providing much-needed offense for the Liberty.
-However, her season was cut short by a knee injury.
 On August 16, 2005, Hammon scored her 2,000th WNBA career point.
 At the end of the 2005 season, she was named to the All-WNBA Second Team.
 In January 2007, she played her WNBA "off season" with Rivas Futura in the Spanish League.

 On April 4, 2007, Hammon was traded to the WNBA's San Antonio Silver Stars.
 Hammon posted career high averages of 18.8 ppg (fourth best) and 5.0 apg in 2007.
 She led the league in assists that year.
 While in San Antonio, Hammon earned the nickname "Big Shot Becky" because of her ability to make shots in important moments.
 Her nickname was derived from "Big Shot Bob", a nickname given to San Antonio Spurs forward Robert Horry.